Sons of Temperance: Membership of women

 Women were initially admitted only as guests.
 For a while a female auxiliary, the Daughters of Temperance, were active.
 These were first created in the English chapters of the order after a public outcry against females meeting with males in secret lodges.
 Daughter of Temperance lodges were created that worked with, but were not governed by the Sons of Temperance.
 The idea soon crossed the Atlantic to North America.
 At the 22nd Annual Session held June 21, 1866 at Montreal, "ladies" were admitted to full membership.

-Membership of Blacks
+Membership of Black People

 A proposal to form a separate division of black members was voted down in 1844.
 In Ohio, the Grand Division admitted a black member in 1849, raising the issue of social equality.
 In the years following the American Civil War, two Grand Divisions and a number of subordinate divisions were formed exclusively of "colored members."
 By the early 1880s, "most" divisions initiated members with "no distinction on account of color."